Are you ready? Take the next step and apply to Drake.

 Priority application deadlines for admission, scholarships, and financial aid consideration are listed below.
 Applications are accepted after priority dates.
 Once all required documents are received, complete applications are reviewed and admission notification is made on a rolling basis.
 For assistance, students are encouraged to contact the Office of Admission to speak with a transfer admission counselor.

-Transfer students are required to complete an online application, submit transcripts and a personal essay.
+Transfer students are required to complete an online application, submit transcripts.
 Students who have earned less than 24 semester hours of college credit at the point of application must also submit ACT or SAT scores.
-Each section below provides specific information for each required element of your application.

-Mailed applications and all other mailed supplementary materials should be labeled with your full name and date of birth and directed to:
+Mailed documents should be labeled with your full name and date of birth and directed to:

 Office of Admission